cvshankar1/MATLAB-Project/README.md

    live animation), and all relevant numeric evidence is printed to the Command Window as the script runs.

-If your group was assigned a different robot (e.g. Kinova Gen3), change one line near the top:
 ```matlab
 robot = loadrobot('kinovaGen3', 'DataFormat', 'column', 'Gravity', [0 0 -9.81]);
 ```